samboy/ChessDiagrams/README.md

 # Printing CSS

-For chess boards to look good when printing a web page, the following CSS can be put in the printing CSS for a web page
+For chess boards to look good when printing a web page, the following CSS can be put in the printing CSS:

 ```
 /* Chess board squares colors */